-In practice, as the exact computation of \(\rho_p\) is intractable for large \(N\), it is replaced by an empirical distribution \(\hat{\rho}_p\) estimated from \(N_E\) independent MCMC samples.
+In practice, as the exact computation of \(\boldsymbol{\rho}_p\) is intractable for large \(N\), it is replaced by an empirical distribution \(\hat{\boldsymbol{\rho}}_p\) estimated from \(N_E\) independent MCMC samples.
 Because the samples are generated from a shallow Markov process (small \(p\)), the system typically remains out of equilibrium.
 This non-equilibrium character distinguishes PAOA from classical annealing methods and may unlock new features such as initial condition dependence and faster convergence to the solution.
-However, this may also become a liability, as strong dependence on the initial distribution \(\rho_0\) or overfitting may prevent the learned heuristics from generalizing.
-Therefore, the same \(\rho_0\) used during training should also be used during inference. {Deep} PAOA circuits do not exhibit any initial condition dependence especially with small initial $\beta$ that randomizes spins (see Section \ref{sec:discovery_SA}).
+However, this may also become a liability, for shallow circuits, as strong dependence on the initial distribution \(\boldsymbol{\rho}_0\) or overfitting may prevent the learned heuristics from generalizing.
+Therefore, the same \(\boldsymbol{\rho}_0\) used during training should also be used during inference. {Deep} PAOA circuits do not exhibit any initial condition dependence especially with small initial $\beta$ that randomizes spins (see Section \ref{sec:discovery_SA}).

 Finally, the PAOA framework is general in two key respects.
 First, the {cost function} being minimized is not restricted to the two-local form, such as the Ising energy of Eq.~\eqref{eq3}; it can be any computable function over the states \(\{m\}\), including higher-order \(k\)-local Hamiltonians or likelihood functions for machine learning tasks.
 Second, the {variational landscape} used for sampling, while implemented here with an Ising-like p-computer, is also not fundamentally limited.
 The PAOA approach is compatible with any model from which one can efficiently draw samples via MCMC, such as Potts models.